Topological chiral superconductivity beyond pairing in a Fermi liquid: Introduction

 Our calculation is not reliable enough to predict if a chiral superconductor can appear or not (\ie can have energy below both quarter Fermi liquid and Wigner crystal).
-However, if a chiral superconductor (\ie a superconductor that breaks time reversal and reflection symmetry) is observed in experiments near quarter Fermi liquid and Wigner crystal as in \Rf{HJ240815233}, our calculation suggests that it may be a partially spin-valley polarized topological superconductor, with properties described above.
+However, if a chiral superconductor (\ie a superconductor that breaks time reversal and reflection symmetry) is observed in experiments near quarter Fermi liquid and Wigner crystal as in \Rf{HJ240815233}, our calculation suggests that it may be a topological chiral superconductor, with properties described above.

-The calculated ground-state energies of these partially spin-valley polarized superconductors are lower, but still close to Hartree-Fock energy of a quarter Fermi liquid.
-To achieve a lower energy state than the quarter Fermi liquid, additional time-reversal symmetry breaking and/or spin-orbit interaction may be helpful.
+The calculated ground-state energies of these topological chiral superconductors are lower, but still close to Hartree-Fock energy of a quarter Fermi liquid.
+To achieve an even lower energy, additional time-reversal symmetry breaking and/or spin-orbit interaction may be helpful.
 The strong geometric phase curvature near the bottom of the graphene band also contributes to breaking time-reversal symmetry through partial spin-valley polarization.

-We remark that, although most topological chiral superconductors belong to different phases than BCS superconductors, one of the topological chiral superconductors (which we denote as the $K_{2a}$-chiral superconductor) belong to the same phase as the ``spin''-triplet $p+\ii p$ BCS superconductor.
+We remark that, although most topological chiral superconductors belong to different phases than BCS superconductors, two of the topological chiral superconductors (which we denote as the $K_{2a}$-chiral superconductor and Pfaffian chiral superconductor) belong to the same phase as the ``spin''-triplet or spinless $p+\ii p$ BCS superconductor.
 Here ``spin'' corresponds to a pair of spin-valley quantum numbers, and may not be the electron spin.
-Such a $K_{2a}$-chiral superconductor can be induced by a purely repulsive interaction.
-It can also be induced by a pairing instability of a half Fermi liquid caused by an effective attractive interaction.
+Such $K_{2a}$-chiral superconductor and Pfaffian chiral superconductor can be induced by a purely repulsive interaction.
+They can also be induced by a pairing instability of a half Fermi liquid (for $K_{2a}$-chiral superconductor) or quarter Fermi liquid (for Pfaffian chiral superconductor) caused by an effective attractive interaction.
 Here, half Fermi liquid refers to a Fermi liquid formed by two species of electrons of equal density.
 We note that very recently, a superconducting state has been observed next to a half Fermi liquid in rhombohedral trilayer graphene in \Rf{PY240810190}.
-The $K_{2a}$-chiral superconductor also has similarly low energy to other chiral superconductors at lower densities.
+The $K_{2a}$-chiral superconductor and Pfaffian chiral superconductor also have similarly low energies as other chiral superconductors at lower densities.
 Thus, it may also appear near the quarter Fermi liquid and Wigner crystal, as in rhombohedral tetralayer graphene in \Rf{HJ240815233}.

 In the second part of paper, we will use the same method to discuss possible anyon superconductivity between two fractional quantum anomalous Hall (FQAH) states.
 The periodic potential in FQAH states play a crucial role for the appearance of anyon superconductivity.